- SCU Home Page

 Depending on which you provided, login using either your Gmail ID and password or SCU Google Apps ID and password.

-At the All Accounts page you should see Mobile SCU, WWW Off Campus, www On Campus, and www.scu.edu (all traffic).
+At the Google Analytics home page you'll see Mobile SCU, WWW Off Campus, WWW On Campus, and www.scu.edu (all traffic).

 To create a report for all traffic combined, click www.scu.edu

-1. In the lefthand navigation under Standard Reports, click the Behavior link.
+1. In the lefthand navigation click the Behavior link.
 The menu expands.

 2. Next, click the Site Content link in the navigation, the menu expands once more, then...